MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

 ![Screenshot](/assets/screenshot.png)

 This is a simple chat WebUI developed by Dr. Nicefellow.
 It is designed to provide a user-friendly interface for interacting with a chatbot.
-The backend engine is powered by OpenAI API, and the backend LLM should support the Llama Chat/Mistral Instruct prompt template.
+The backend engine is powered by OpenAI API, and the backend LLM should support chat template.
 It is tested with OpenAI API extension of text-generation-web-ui.

 ## Features

 - User-friendly chat interface
 - Backend engine powered by OpenAI API
-- Support for Llama Chat/Mistral Instruct prompt template
-- Tool usage support for Python interpreter and search engine
+- Tool usage support for Python interpreter and search engine and RAG

 ## Requirements